- What are termites?

-Dealing with damage-inflicting termites requires a system-wide approach.
+Dealing with damage inflicting termites requires a system-wide approach.
 It mainly requires increased awareness to risk areas, standards for vaccinating trees and their products, and improving and updating the pest control response.

-Termite colony – the division of roles
+Termite colony – division of roles

 Inside the nest, the biggest termite is the queen.
 The queen has only one role… to lay eggs.
-The termite queen is a finely tuned egg-laying machine that lays between 1500-3000 eggs a day.
+The termite queen is a finely tuned egg-laying machine which lays between 1500-3000 eggs a day.
 The king is always by her side and his role is to fertilize her.

-About 3%-5% of the colony is made up of soldiers with a much larger heads and stronger mandibles.
+About 3%-5% of the colony is made up of soldiers with a much larger head and stronger mandibles.
 Their role is to defend the colony from intruders, mainly ants but also from other termite species.

 But most of the colony is populated by workers which work tirelessly to care for the queen, build the nest, and collect food.
-Termites can live a long life: queens and kings can live for decades, whereas workers and soldiers live for only a few years.
+Termites can live a long life: queens and kings can live for decades, whereas the workers and soldiers live for only a few years.

 The Termite life cycle

-Where can termites be found?
+Where can termites be found

-It would be easier to say, where you can not find termites.
+It would be easier to say, where can you not find termites.
 In 99% of cases, you won’t see them in exposed areas since they avoid exposure to light.
 In most cases, the nests are hidden under the ground.

 Can you identify termites by yourselves?

 Grooves in wooden products (though not every groove is caused by termites).
-Sometimes the wood turns softer and swollen like it's hollow from the inside, like in window posts or closet shelves.
+Sometimes the wood turns softer and swollen like its hollow from the inside, like in window posts or closet shelves.

 You might find signs while vacuuming or sweeping.

-It is sometimes confusing when you find a small pile of sand which is usually located between the tiles or near the panels, but in most cases, it will be due to ant activity.
+It is sometimes confusing, when you find a small pile of sand which is usually located between the tiles or near the panels, but in most cases, it will be due to ant activity.

 The difference between a winged ant and a winged termite